woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 3.1.1 - 2017-07-11 =
+* Fix - Product importer: fixed handling of non UTF8 characters in descriptions.
+* Fix - Product importer: Allow times in date fields.
+* Fix - Product exporter: fixed meta data checkbox option.
+* Fix - Helper: Styling and connect button in non-english languages.
+* Fix - Tweak terms and conditions template to check for disallowed shortcodes.
+* Fix - Fixed order helper queries when before_date and after_date args are both, corrected use of "paged", and corrected use of filters.
+* Fix - Gallery; Trigger resize after main image loads to ensure correct gallery size.
+* Fix - Prevent extra slashes being added to meta values when using the CRUD.
 * Fix - Appends "where" clauses in the comment feed to prevent a notice.
-* Fix - Changed state validation logic to work for MX states.
 * Fix - Fixed structured data output for variable product prices.
-* Fix - Prevent extra slashes being added to meta values when using the CRUD.
+* Fix - 3.x issue: Changed state validation logic to work for MX states.
-* Fix - 7day reports should start from midnight, not the current time.
+* Fix - 3.x issue: 7day reports should start from midnight, not the current time.
-* Fix - Status changes made by admin should be marked as a manual in the order notes.
+* Fix - 3.x issue: Status changes made by admin should be marked as a manual in the order notes.
-* Fix - Gallery; Trigger resize after main image loads to ensure correct gallery size.
-* Fix - Improved detection of DOING_AUTOSAVE in admin meta box code.
+* Fix - 3.x issue: Allow unsetting product shipping class in REST API.
-* Fix - Fixed order helper queries when before_date and after_date args are both, corrected use of "paged", and corrected use of filters.
-* Fix - Corrected error handling in zones shippingMethodView.
+* Fix - 3.x issue: Corrected error handling in zones shippingMethodView.
-* Fix - Product exporter: fixed meta data checkbox option.
-* Fix - Product importer: fixed handling of non UTF8 characters in descriptions.
-* Fix - Tweak terms and conditions template to check for disallowed shortcodes.
-* Fix - Rest API: Allow unsetting product shipping class.
-* Fix - Avoid CloudFlare email obfuscation in admin.
+* Tweak - Avoid CloudFlare email obfuscation in admin.
+* Tweak - Improved detection of DOING_AUTOSAVE in admin meta box code.
 * Tweak - Improved my-account redirects and fallbacks.
 * Tweak - Add `cart_subtotal` to the shipping package so prices are recalculated when needed.
-* Tweak - Add search_customers() filter in customer data store.
+* Dev - Add search_customers() filter in customer data store.
-* Tweak - Product exporter: woocommerce_product_export_skip_meta_keys filter to control what gets exported.
+* Dev - Product exporter: woocommerce_product_export_skip_meta_keys filter to control what gets exported.
+* Dev - Pass correct value to woocommerce_shipping_classes_save_class when inserting a new term

 = 3.1.0 - 2017-06-28 =
 * Feature - Built-in product CSV importer and exporter for products.